aiblocks/docs/guides/walkthroughs/stellar-smart-contracts.md

 malicious actions.

-After Transaction 2, the holding account should be funded with the tokens to be used for the crowdfunding campaign, as well as with enough lumens to cover the transaction fees for all of the following transactions.
+After Transaction 2, the holding account should be funded with the tokens to be used for the crowdfunding campaign, as well as with enough delos to cover the transaction fees for all of the following transactions.

 #### Transaction 3: Begin Crowdfunding